PeepalCapital/wizard/README.md

 # SICP
-Notes from the book 'Structure and Interpretation of Computer Programs' 2nd ed. by Abelson and Sussman.
+Notes, quotes and few implementations from the book 'Structure and Interpretation of Computer Programs' 2nd ed. by Abelson and Sussman.
 Lovingly known as 'The Wizard Book'.